stratum-mining/sv2-workshop/md/sv2-workshop.md

 ## Custom Signet

-Unlike testnet3, signet(s) use the regular difficulty adjustment mechanism.
-Although the default signet has very low difficulty, you can't mine on it, because to do so requires signing blocks using a private key that only two people have.
+Which network should we do our workshop?

+- `testnet3`?
+Well, Lopp broke it.
+- `signet`?
+Well, we need the audience to be able to mine blocks.

+- `testnet4`?
+Well, we want a controlled hashrate environment.

-We will mine on a custom signet.
+We will mine on a custom signet that does not require coinbase signatures.
+This way, the audience can deploy pools + hashers and emulate a confined hashrate environment.

 ---

 ## Prerequisites

----

-## Clone SRI
+### Clone SRI

 ```
 cd $HOME
 git clone https://github.com/stratum-mining/stratum
-git checkout btcpp-workshop
+git checkout workshop
 ```

----

-## Install Rust:
+### Install Rust:
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```